Ant89ne/ISSLIDE/README.md

 * Moving areas patch extraction;
 * Segmentation with standard methods from the literature.

 Each step is detailed hereinafter.
 The codes are were running with Python 3.9.6 with the environnment detailed in the requirement.txt file.
+Please note that the librairy GDAL requires that you first install GDAL on your machine (https://gdal.org/en/stable/download.html).

 The ISSLIDE dataset is available on [IEEEDataport](https://ieee-dataport.org/documents/isslide-insar-dataset-slow-sliding-area-detection-machine-learning).